Policy for Student Identity Verification in Distance Learning

 By providing a username and password to the Single-Sign On system, SWOSU is providing security measures, via authentication, to ensure that accounts are managed more security across the University.

-New students are provided the Single-Sign On username and password, after admission through the Southwestern Oklahoma State University’s Registrar’s Office.
+New students are provided the Single-Sign On username and password, after admission through the Southwestern Oklahoma State University’s Academic Records’s Office.

 Students are responsible for providing their complete and true identity information in any identification verification process.
 It is against University policy for a user to give someone his or her password or to allow others to use his or her account.